IgorXVI/dynamodb-crud-api-gateway/README.md

 5 - `npm run dev`

-### Testes
+### Tests

-Abaixo serão listados os comandos para executar os testes, para os testes de integração é necessário ter o servidor de dev local rodando (siga o "Setup do ambiente local").
+Below are the commands to run the tests.
+For integration tests, you need to have the local dev server running (follow the "Local environment setup").
-Os comandos de teste são:
+The test commands are:

--   Todos os testes com cobertura: `npm run test`
+-   All tests with coverage: `npm run test`
--   Testes unitários: `npm run unit-test`
+-   Unit tests: `npm run unit-test`
--   Testes unitários com cobertura: `npm run unit-test-coverage`
+-   Unit tests with coverage: `npm run unit-test-coverage`
--   Testes de integração: `npm run integration-test`
+-   Integration tests: `npm run integration-test`

-Se necessário, o valor de "x-api-key" dentro dos headers das requisições nos testes de integração deve ser mudado para o valor que aparece no terminal quando o servidor local é iniciado na sua máquina, exemplo:
+If necessary, the value of "x-api-key" within the request headers in the integration tests should be changed to the value that appears in the terminal when the local server is started on your machine, for example:

 ![alt text](image.png)

 ### Exemplos

-Para acessar as rotas pelo Postman é necessário utilizar a chave de API mostrada no print da seção "Testes", lembrar também de mudar os IDs que estão nas rotas de exemplo, use o ID que é retornado depois da execução da rota de POST.
-Exemplos de como executar as requisições no Postman: https://documenter.getpostman.com/view/3176597/2sAYX8HLtD
+To access the routes through Postman, you must use the API key shown in the print of the "Tests" section.
+Remember to also change the IDs that are in the example routes, use the ID that is returned after executing the POST route.
+Examples of how to execute requests in Postman: https://documenter.getpostman.com/view/3176597/2sAYX8HLtD